Johnny King (footballer, born 1932): Career

 Despite his somewhat 'chunky' build, King was considered to be an excellent goal scorer.
-He started his career at his local side Crewe Alexandra, where he partnered Frank Blunstone who was later capped by England.
-When Blunstone left for Chelsea King decided to join Stoke City, who were at the time in the Second Division.
+He started his career at his local Third Division North side Crewe Alexandra, making his debut on Boxing Day 1950 in a 1–0 defeat at Halifax Town.
+However, he did not become a first-team regular until the 1952–53 season.
+He scored his first Crewe goal in a 1–1 draw against Bradford City on 10 September 1952, and totalled 17 goals in the season, while forming a strong partnership with Frank Blunstone who was later capped by England.

+When Blunstone left for Chelsea, King decided to join Stoke City (for a fee of £8,000 in September 1953), who were at the time in the Second Division.
 He immediately began to score goals and quickly became a firm fan favourite.
 Season after season, he scored regularly for Stoke and became one of the few Stoke players to score more than 100 League goals.

 King was a natural left footer who was a very skilful player and, at 5'7" (1.70 m) not the typical forward in the 1950s, but his ability to lead the attacking line was undeniable.
 A regular scorer, he topped the scorer charts at Stoke in three seasons amassing 113 goals for the club in all competitions placing him as Stoke's fifth all-time top goalscorer.

+King later joined Cardiff City for a season before returning to Crewe Alexandra where he scored on his second debut for the club (a 3-1 victory at Southport on 18 August 1962).
+He scored a further 16 goals that promotion-winning season, including a hat-trick against Oxford United on 13 October 1962.
+He formed another strong striking partnership, this time with the even more prolific Frank Lord, who scored a then record 33 goals for the side that season - Crewe fan Charlie Morris later wrote "Alex fans had a King to complement our Lord, and a biblical flood of goals resulted."

-He later joined Cardiff City and returned to Crewe Alexandra where he helped win promotion in 1963.
-After retirement from football King went on play tennis and almost qualified for the Wimbledon Championships in 1970.
+Before retiring at the end of the 1966–67 season, King took his total of Crewe goals over the two spells to 60 in 226 league games, and 64 goals in 242 games in all competitions.
+King went on to play tennis and almost qualified for the Wimbledon Championships in 1970.